Click the question to see the answer.

 The initial building-level license in Kansas is for two years and can be renewed for another two years.
+Once this endorsement is added to your Kansas license you can then apply for a Missouri license.
 Missouri initial certification is for four years.

 What if I am from Missouri or another state and want to enroll in the program or I move out of state after I have completed the MSSL program?

-Kansas has reciprocity with Missouri and a number of other states, so you can complete the Baker University MSSL program and obtain licensure in many other states.
+Kansas has reciprocity with Missouri and several other states, so you can complete the Baker University MSSL program, obtain your Kansas license, and then and obtain licensure in many other states.

 What grade levels will my administration certificate accommodate

 In Kansas, you will be granted an Initial License in Building Leadership PK-12.
 Missouri educators will receive a Missouri Initial Building Administration Certificate for Elementary and Secondary building administration.